VAT between the UK and the US

 This article explores the VAT process when exporting or importing goods and services between the UK and the US.

 In the US, when you pay for a good or service, the state and local sales tax are combined creating a “Combined Tax Rate”.
-The cities with the highest combined state and local tax rates are Chicago, Illinois, and Glendale/Long Beach, California at 10.25%.
-Anchorage, Alaska has no state or local tax.
+In 2023, the combined sales tax rates varied between 0% and 13.5%.

 The United Kingdom uses a sales tax known as “Value Added Tax” or “VAT”.
 Any VAT-registered business must apply VAT to their products or services, except in certain circumstances.